-The Coordinating Committee on Investment (CCI) was established at the inaugural meeting of the ASEAN Investment Area (AIA) Council in October 1998, and tasked to assist the Council in implementing the AIA Agreement (http://www.asean.org/6480. htm).
-Through a subsequent Protocol to Amend the Framework Agreement on the ASEAN Investment Area (http://www.asean.org/6467.htm) signed in 2001, the portfolio on the liberalisation of services incidental to manufacturing, agriculture, fishery, forestry, and mining and quarrying was transferred to the AIA process (i.e. the CCI) in order to ensure coherence with CCI's existing work portfolio in investment in the manufacturing, agriculture, fishery, forestry, and mining and quarrying sectors.
+The Coordinating Committee on Investment (CCI) was established at the inaugural meeting of the ASEAN Investment Area (AIA) Council in October 1998, and tasked to assist the Council in implementing the AIA Agreement.11 Through a subsequent Protocol to Amend the Framework Agreement on the ASEAN Investment Area12 signed in 2001, the portfolio on the economic integration of services incidental to manufacturing, agriculture, fishery, forestry, and mining and quarrying was transferred to the AIA process (i.e. the CCI) in order to ensure coherence with CCI's existing work portfolio in investment in the manufacturing, agriculture, fishery, forestry, and mining and quarrying sectors.

-As such, the liberalisation of these services sectors were subject to the AIA provisions rather than AFAS; i.e., these sectors were covered by investment rules rather than by rules of services trade.
-In 2008, ASEAN concluded the ASEAN Comprehensive Investment Agreement (ACIA) (http://www.asean.org/22218.htm) which consolidated the AIA and the 1987 ASEAN Agreement for the Promotion and Protection of Investments and its protocols.
+In 2008, ASEAN concluded the ASEAN Comprehensive Investment Agreement (ACIA)13 which consolidated the AIA and the 1987 ASEAN Agreement for the Promotion and Protection of Investments and its protocols.
 Under the ACIA, investment in these services sectors would be deemed liberalised unless reservations are scheduled in respect of national treatment and senior management and board of directors in these sectors.